Radvendii/trackpoint-clusters/readme.md

 ## Description

 This program turns the lenovo trackpoint mouse buttons into thumb clusters you can use while you type.
 It binds right click to shift, and left click to control.
 This puts them in easy range of each thumb, rather than needing to awkwardly bend your pinky over to reach them.
-It also rebinds left + middle click and right +middle click for an extra two keys.
+It also rebinds left + middle click and right + middle click for an extra two keys.
 These have been bound to the little-known `ISO_LEVEL3_SHIFT` and `ISO_LEVEL5_SHIFT` keys.
 I was going to hack together my own implementation of keyboard layers, but then I realized linux literally has out-of-the box support for it, so I just used that.

 However, when you want to use the trackpoint as a mouse (when, not if), that works seamlessly, too.
 This script will deactivate itself while the mouse is moving, so if you have your finger on the trackpoint, and start clicking away, they will act as normal mouse buttons rather than modifier keys.